 Making an offer

 Advisors will help you to value the company and decide the form that any offer should take.
-It is best to utilise your professionals and team to prepare your own forecasts and not simply rely on the vendors figures.
+It is best to utilise your professionals and team to prepare your own forecasts and not simply rely on the vendor’s figures.
 Forecasts will show the profits and working capital requirements of the business under the new ownership.
-Also, it is generally better to make the an offer via advisors and outline the timescale for when the acquisition will be completed, including evidence of funding if so required.
-This allows their impartiality in the process and both sides to have time to reflect in negations.
+Also, it is generally better to make an offer via advisors and outline the timescale for when the acquisition will be completed, including evidence of funding if so required.
+This allows their impartiality in the process and both sides to have time to reflect on negations.

 Purchasers should also be aware of political or government bodies that may sway the direction of a business deal.
 Within China, the National Development and Reform Commission has the power to refuse to endorse M&A and investment bids should they deem the bid as unsustainable or not profitable in the future.

 Should an FIE in China need to undertake foreign borrowing to fund an M&A, these loans must be registered with the State Administration of Foreign Exchange (SAFE) to ensure loan validity and gain approval to make repayments of principal under the capital account.

 Agreeing heads of terms (HOT)